Constance Le Grip: Member of the National Assembly, 2017–present

+In addition to her committee assignments, Le Grip has also been a member of the French delegation to the Franco-German Parliamentary Assembly since 2019.
+She is also part of the Inter-Parliamentary Alliance on China.

 In the Republicans’ 2017 leadership election, Le Grip endorsed Laurent Wauquiez.
 In 2018, Wauquiez included her in his shadow cabinet; in this capacity, she served as opposition counterpart to Minister of European Affairs Amélie de Montchalin.

 In parliament, Le Grip co-authored (together with Pascal Bois) a 2021 report on the copyright law of France.

 She joined Ensemble Citoyens in 2022, and ran in the 2022 French legislative election under the banner.

 Political positions

 In July 2019, Le Grip voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

 Ahead of the 2022 presidential elections, Le Grip publicly declared her support for Michel Barnier as the Republicans’ candidate.